Mayfield School, East Sussex: Old Palace

 The Old Palace was originally a holiday residence of the Archbishops of Canterbury during the 14th and 15th centuries.
 During the Reformation, it was handed over to King Henry VIII who gave it to several leading noblemen of his day.
 Thomas Gresham lived there and Queen Elizabeth I was among his guests at the Old Palace.
 It was bought by the Baker family, a prominent family in the iron foundry industry.
 As the iron industry began to decline, so did the family's fortunes.
 The Old Palace became derelict and abandoned by the mid 18th century.
 It has since been designated a Grade I listed building.

 Location and facilities

-The school is located within the village of Mayfield, less than 40 miles from the centre of London.
-At the heart of the school are the 14th century chapel built for the Archbishops of Canterbury and a concert hall designed by Sir Giles Gilbert Scott.
-The sports facilities include a new all-weather pitch, eight new all-weather tennis and netball courts, an indoor swimming pool and one of the largest outdoor riding arenas in the South East of England.
-The creative and performing arts are served by a music school, ceramics and arts studios and a dance hall.
-There is also a purpose built science block.
+The school has a fourteenth century chapel built for the Archbishops of Canterbury and a concert hall designed by Sir Giles Gilbert Scott.
+The sports facilities include an all-weather pitch, eight all-weather tennis and netball courts, an indoor swimming pool and a riding arena.
+The school has music rooms, ceramics and arts studios and a dance hall.
+There is also a science block.

-There are four boarding houses at the school: Leeds House (named after the Duchess of Leeds who donated the Old Palace to the SHCJ), Connelly House (formerly known as St Gabriels), Gresham House and St Dunstans House providing boarding accommodation in individual rooms for the Sixth Form.

 Links with other Holy Child schools

 The Society of the Holy Child Jesus still runs a network of schools across its three provinces: Europe, Africa and America.

-Mayfield actively maintains and strengthens links with other Holy Child Schools.
+Mayfield has links with other Holy Child Schools.
 In 2010 children from the Cornelia Connelly School in Anaheim, California visited Mayfield and the headmistress visited Holy Child College in Ikoyi, Nigeria.

-Former pupils

-Former pupils of Mayfield and her sister Holy Child Schools which are now closed are known as Old Cornelians, named after Mother Cornelia Connelly who founded the Society of the Holy Child Jesus.
-They include: